(Several friends shared this eBay article on facebook. What started out as a "Comment" grew to, well, this.)

 Diamond Rio MP3 Player

 I bought a Diamond Rio 500 MP3 player - the third MP3 player product from that company.
 I played a little music on it, and used it to listen to Audible audiobooks (Rios were among the first devices to support Audible's encryption scheme).
 But when we got the first iPod (the beautiful if bulky 5GB model with a hard drive and FireWire connectivity), there was no going back.
-Actually, I think in dug the Rio out of retirement briefly to play podcasts while at the gym, but it again got bumped by the superior experience of a tiny iPod nano.
+Actually, I dug the Rio out of retirement briefly to play podcasts while at the gym, but it again got bumped by the superior experience of a tiny iPod nano.

 AT&T Videophone 2500